Zaw Wai Soe: Career

 On 20 May 2015, Zaw was appointed as Rector of the University of Medicine 1, Yangon.
 He is one of the key founders of spine Surgery and Emergency Medicine in Myanmar.

 In 2019, he became the chairman of the Myanmar Rectors' Committee.

 In 2020, he played a leading role in Yangon's COVID-19 fight and became the vice chair of Yangon Region COVID-19 Contain, Control and Treating Coordination Committee.

 On 10 February 2021, in the aftermath of the 2021 Myanmar coup d'état, he was detained for two hours and questioned about his role in the movement.

 On 2 March 2021, he was appointed by the Committee Representing Pyidaungsu Hluttaw as the acting Union Minister for the Ministry of Labour, Immigration and Population, the Ministry of Education, and the Ministry of Health and Sports in its cabinet.

-On 5 March 2021, Zaw Wai Soe charged under section 505 of the penal code by the State Administration Council and announced that they prepare to charge Zaw Wai Soe under section 122 of the penal code for treason.
-The section 122 of the penal code carries a maximum penalty of death.
+On 5 March 2021, Zaw Wai Soe was charged under section 505 of the penal code by the State Administration Council.
+They also announced that they are preparing to charge him under section 122 of the penal code for treason, for which the maximum penalty is death.